-Co-chairs: Layla McCay, Centre for Urban Design

-and Mental Health; NHS Confederation, UK; Jenny Roe,

-Center for Design + Health, University of Virginia, USA Panel: Tim Gill, Author, UK; Colin Ellard, University of Waterloo, Canada; Jak Spencer, Urban Scale Interventions, Ireland
+Chair: Layla McCay, Centre for Urban Design and Mental Health; NHS Confederation, UK Panel: Jenny Roe, Center for Design + Health, University of Virginia, USA

-11.15 -Designing cities to support mental health and wellbeing
+11.15- Designing cities to support mental health and wellbeing

-12.45 This year's publication of Restorative Cities: Urban Design for Mental Health and Wellbeing (Bloomsbury, 2021) marks a significant development in the emerging field of urban design for mental health and provides a much-needed practical guide for policymakers and practitioners.
+12.45 This year has seen the publication of Restorative Cities: Urban Design for Mental Health and Wellbeing (Bloomsbury, 2021).
+This important new book marks a significant development in the emerging field of urban design for mental health and provides a much-needed practical guide for policymakers and practitioners.

-Bringing together the latest international research with practitioner expertise, the authors, Layla McCay and Jenny Roe will present a new evidence-based practical framework for Designing better mental health and wellbeing into cities: the Restorative City.
-This workshop will then use examples to explore some of the themes of the Restorative City: the green city; the blue city; the sensory city; the neighbourly city; the active city; the playable city; and the inclusive city.
+Bringing together the latest international research with practitioner expertise, the authors will present a new evidence-based practical framework for designing better mental health and wellbeing into cities: the Restorative City.
+This workshop will explore the seven pillars of the Restorative City: the green city; the blue city; the sensory city; the neighbourly city; the active city; the playable city; and the inclusive city.
+Participants will learn about the science behind these themes and how to apply the principles in their practice.